robinhood/faust/README.rst

 .. sourcecode:: python

     # The application is our project.
-    # It's the core API of Faust, and also provides configuration.
+    # It's the core API of Faust and provides configuration.
     app = faust.App('myapp', broker='kafka://localhost')

     # Models describe how keys and values in streams are serialized.